 These terms only limit our responsibilities as allowed by applicable law.
-Specifically, these terms don't limit Google's liability for death or personal injury, fraud, fraudulent misrepresentation, gross negligence or willful misconduct.
+These terms don't limit liability for fraud, fraudulent misrepresentation or death or personal injury caused by negligence or willful misconduct.
 In addition, these terms don't limit your rights under product liability law.